-McCarthy takes a cue from Tintin himself, who spends much of his time tracking down illicit radio signals, entering crypts, and decoding puzzles and suggests that we too need to ‘tune in’ and decode if we want to capture what’s going on in Hergé’s work.
-What emerges is a remarkable story of illegitimacy and deceit, in both Hergé’s work and his own family history.
-McCarthy shows how the themes this story generates — expulsion from home, violation of the sacred, the host–guest relationship turned sour, and anxieties around questions of forgery and fakeness— are the same that have fuelled and troubled writers from the classical era to the present day.
+Arguing that the Tintin books’ characters are as strong and their plots as complex as any dreamed up by the great novelists, Tom McCarthy asks a simple question: Is Tintin literature?
+Taking a cue from Tintin himself — who spends much of his time tracking down illicit radio signals, entering crypts, and decoding puzzles — McCarthy suggests that we too need to “tune in” and decode if we want to capture what’s going on in Hergé’s extraordinarily popular work.
+What emerges from McCarthy’s examination of Tintin is a remarkable story of illegitimacy and deceit, in both Hergé’s work and his own family history.
+McCarthy’s irresistibly clever, tightly constructed book shows how the themes Tintin generates — expulsion from home, violation of the sacred, the host–guest relationship turned sour, and anxieties around questions of forgery and fakes — are the same that have fueled and troubled writers from the classical era to the present day.

 List Price: $15.95

 Tom McCarthy was born on May 22, 1969.
 He attended Dulwich College and New College, Oxford, where he studied English literature.
 His first novel, Remainder, was published in 2005.
 His other works include Tintin and the Secret of Literature, Men in Space, and C. He is also a conceptual artist and is known in the art world for the reports, manifestos, and media interventions he has made as General Secretary of the International Necronautical Society (INS), a semi-fictitious avant-garde network.